Disquiet and the Wasteland: Everything and Everyone Hates You [Promethean: The Created]

 An Unfleshed, enriched by the humour of oil, finds that his Disquiet somehow encourages people to treat him as even less than other Prometheans.
 Taken for granted, he is seen as hired help at best, or a slave at worst.
 And woe unto the Manufactured who does not cater to people’s every whim.
 An Unfleshed Wasteland also sees a sharp dichotomy between dominant and subservient creatures; a new hierarchy might emerge amongst humans, whilst predatory animals completely wipe out prey and stronger plants overrun weaker ones.

-35 responses to “Disquiet and the Wasteland: Everything and Everyone Hates You [Promethean: The Created]”
+35 thoughts on “Disquiet and the Wasteland: Everything and Everyone Hates You [Promethean: The Created]”

 Also nice stealth-spoiler on “Universal Milestones.”
 Having some non-specific goals will really help the Milestone system to function.